CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/Show-Commands.md

 - - -

-### netq show ip addresses
+### netq show ip/ipv6 addresses

 Displays the IPv4 or IPv6 addresses configured for a given device or all devices networkwide, currently or for a time in the past.
 You can filter the output by remote-interface, address or prefix, and VRF.
 A count of addresses can be obtained for a given device.
-The output provides the following information for each device:
+The output provides the following information for each address:

-- Percentage of PE cycles remaining for the drive
+- Hostname of the device with the address
-- Count of current PE cycles used by this drive
-- Total number of PE cycles supported for this drive
-- The drive model information
+- Interface on the device with the address
+- VRF, when configured, on the interface with the address
 - When the last change was made to any of these items

 #### Syntax